opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ## Conclusion

-The integration of ml_commons with OSI through the ml_inference processor marks a significant advancement in large-scale ML data processing and ingestion.
-The solution's multi-pipeline architecture efficiently orchestrates data preparation, batch inference, and ingestion, while supporting multiple AI services including Bedrock, SageMaker in the first launch.
-The system demonstrates remarkable performance capabilities, as evidenced by its ability to process 1 billion requests through parallel processing and dynamic resource allocation, while offering cost benefits through 50% lower pricing for batch inference APIs compared to real-time processing.
-Looking ahead, the planned expansion to support real-time inference alongside batch processing will provide greater flexibility for various use cases.
-This makes the solution particularly valuable for applications such as semantic search, multimodal search, and document enrichment, where efficient vector creation and ingestion at scale are crucial.
-Overall, this integration represents a significant milestone in making large-scale ML operations more accessible, efficient, and cost-effective within the OpenSearch ecosystem, offering organizations a powerful tool for handling their ML-driven search and analytics needs.
+The integration of ML Commons with OSIis a big step forward for large-scale ML data processing and ingestion.
+Its multi-pipeline design handles data preparation, batch inference, and ingestion efficiently, supporting AI services like Bedrock and SageMaker.
+The system can process 1 billion requests with parallel processing and dynamic resource use, while cutting batch inference costs by 50% compared to real-time processing.
+This makes the solution ideal for tasks like semantic search, multimodal search, and document enrichment, where fast and large-scale vector creation is key.
+Overall, this integration improves  ML-powered search and analytics in OpenSearch, making it more accessible, efficient, and cost-effective.

+## What's next

+Looking ahead, we plan to extend the `ml_inference` processor's capabilities to support real-time model predictions.
+This enhancement will introduce a new operating mode for the S3 Scan source.
+In this mode, the processor will fully read and process the contents of input files, enabling immediate vector generation through real-time inference.
+This dual-mode functionality will provide you with the flexibility to choose between efficient batch processing for large-scale operations and real-time processing for immediate inference needs.

+For more information, see [the `ml_inference` processor documentation]((https://docs.opensearch.org/latest/data-prepper/pipelines/configuration/processors/ml-inference/)).
+We welcome your feedback on the [OpenSearch forum](https://forum.opensearch.org/).